 Sometimes things slipped through the cracks with these two different systems, and our first task was to coordinate calendars so that wouldn’t happen again.

-We use two primary planning tools – our phones (Tony an iPhone 6 and an iPhone 8 Plus for me) where we can keep notes, schedule events and sync calendars to one another, keep track of mileage and expenses, and take photos of things we want to remember – and a paper calendar/journal which we annotate throughout the year.
+We use two primary planning tools – our phones (Tony an and an iPhone 8 Plus for me) where we can keep notes, schedule events and sync calendars to one another, keep track of mileage and expenses, and take photos of things we want to remember – and a paper calendar/journal which we annotate throughout the year.
 This year we decided to try a bullet journal, with weekly, monthly, and yearly calendars, as well as plenty of pages to keep lists of things to do, goals, habit trackers, and healthy meal planning.

 Our choice: The Bullet Planners.
 We loved these because they are personalized and handmade in Australia.
 It felt like using something that was lovingly created for us, keeping our preferences in mind.